-The consolidated annual accounts for 2018 have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS-EU), and other provisions of the financial information reporting framework applicable to the Group, to present fairly the consolidated equity and consolidated financial position of Vidrala, S.A. and subsidiaries at 31 December 2018, as well as the consolidated financial performance and changes in consolidated equity and cash flows for the year then ended.
+The consolidated annual accounts for 2019 have been prepared based on Vidrala, S.A. and descendants financial statements in accordance with International Financial Reporting Standards as adopted by the European Union (IFRS-EU), and other provisions of the financial information reporting framework applicable to the Group, to present fairly the consolidated equity and consolidated financial position of Vidrala, S.A. and subsidiaries at 31 December 2019, as well as the consolidated financial performance and changes in consolidated equity and cash flows for the year then ended.

-The Parent's directors consider that the consolidated annual accounts for 2018, authorised for issue on 26 February 2019, will be approved without changes by the shareholders at their Shareholders' Annual General Meeting.
+The Parent's directors consider that the consolidated annual accounts for 2019, authorised for issue on 26 February 2020, will be approved without changes by the shareholders at their Shareholders' Annual General Meeting.